MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 1. This step is optional but it's important to verify that your app can run on iOS 12.1 and earlier as well as 12.2.
 You can do it with help of Test Cloud and UITest framework.
 Create a UITest project and a basic UI test, which runs the app:

-    - Create a UITest project and configure it for your Xamarin.iOS application
+    - Create a UITest project and configure it for your Xamarin.iOS application:

         ![visual studio uitest new](walkthrough-images/visualstudio-uitest-new.png)